OldPanda/panda-yocto/yocto-readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Panda Yocto bundles the following third-party resources:
+Yocto bundles the following third-party resources:

 normalize.css, Copyright 2012-2018 Nicolas Gallagher and Jonathan Neal
 License: MIT